mohamedyd/awesome_resources/README.md

 ## MLOps Blogs and Articles

+* [Machine learning in production by Chip Huyen](https://huyenchip.com/archive/): A set of tutorials, interviews, and courses.

 * [Machine Learning Operations](https://ml-ops.org/): This site is very useful to understand the MLOps principles.
 It provides several articles about interesting topics, such as MLOps stack canvas, State of MLOps (Tools & Frameworks), End-to-End ML Workflow Lifecycle, and Three Levels of ML-based Software.

 * [MLOps Guide](https://mlops-guide.github.io/): This site is intended to be a MLOps Guide to help projects and companies to build more reliable MLOps environment.
 This guide should contemplate the theory behind MLOps and an implementation that should fit for most use cases.